Authorities still searching for suspect in shooting of 2 Minnesota state lawmakers

 BROOKLYN PARK, Minn.
-(AP) — Hundreds of law officers fanned out across a Minneapolis suburb Saturday in pursuit of a man who authorities say posed as a police officer and fatally shot a Democratic state lawmaker in her home in what Gov. Tim Walz called “a politically motivated assassination.”
-Authorities say the same suspect also shot and wounded a second lawmaker.
+(AP) — A massive search was stretching into its second day for a man who authorities say posed as a police officer and fatally shot a Democratic state lawmaker in her suburban Minneapolis home, an act Gov. Tim Walz called "a politically motivated assassination."
+Authorities said the suspect also shot and wounded a second lawmaker and was trying to flee the area.

-Democratic former House Speaker Melissa Hortman and her husband, Mark, were killed in their Brooklyn Park home.
-Sen. John Hoffman, also a Democrat, and his wife, Yvette, were injured at their Champlin address, about nine miles (about 15 kilometers) away.
+Former House Speaker Melissa Hortman and her husband, Mark, were killed in their Brooklyn Park home early Saturday.
+Sen. John Hoffman, also a Democrat, and his wife, Yvette, were injured at their Champlin address, about 9 miles (about 15 kilometers) away.

+Authorities identified the suspect as 57-year-old Vance Boelter, and the FBI issued a reward of up to $50,000 for information leading to his arrest and conviction.
+They shared a photo taken Saturday of Boelter wearing a tan cowboy hat and asked the public to report sightings.
+Hundreds of law enforcement officers fanned out in the search for the suspect.

+Authorities had not given any details on a possible motive as of Saturday night.

+Boelter is a former political appointee who served on the same state workforce development board as Hoffman, records show, though it was not clear if or how well they knew each other.

-The early morning attacks targeting lawmakers in the northern suburbs of Minneapolis prompted warnings to other elected officials around the state and the cancellation of planned “No Kings” demonstrations against President Donald Trump.
-Authorities say the suspect had “No Kings” flyers in his car and writings mentioning the names of the victims as well as other lawmakers and officials, though they could not say if he had any other specific targets.
+The attacks prompted warnings to other state elected officials and the cancellation of planned "No Kings" demonstrations against President Donald Trump, though some went ahead anyway.
+Authorities said the suspect had "No Kings" flyers in his car and writings mentioning the names of the victims as well as other lawmakers and officials, though they could not say if he had any other specific targets.

+A Minnesota official told AP the suspect’s writings also contained information targeting prominent lawmakers who have been outspoken in favor of abortion rights.
+The official spoke on the condition of anonymity because the investigation was ongoing.

+Law enforcement agents recovered several AK-style firearms from the suspect’s vehicle, and he was believed to still be armed with a pistol, a person familiar with the matter told AP.
+The person could not publicly discuss details of the investigation and spoke on condition of anonymity.

-The shootings happened at a time when political leaders nationwide have been attacked, harassed and intimidated during a time of deep political divisions.
+The shootings happened at a time when political leaders nationwide have been attacked, harassed and intimidated amid deep political divisions.

-“We must all, in Minnesota and across the country, stand against all forms of political violence,” Walz, a Democrat, said at a news conference.
-"Those responsible for this will be held accountable.”
+“We must all, in Minnesota and across the country, stand against all forms of political violence,” said Walz, a Democrat.
+He also ordered flags to fly at half-staff in Hortman's honor.

-Two people familiar with the matter identified the suspect as 57-year-old Vance Boelter.
-The people could not publicly discuss details of the ongoing investigation and spoke to The Associated Press on condition of anonymity.

-Law enforcement has recovered several AK-style firearms from the suspect’s vehicle, and he’s believed to still be armed with a pistol, one of the people familiar with the matter told the AP.
+“Such horrific violence will not be tolerated in the United States of America.
+God Bless the great people of Minnesota, a truly great place!”
+President Donald Trump said in a statement.

-After seeing who the victims were, police sent officers to check on Hortman's home, where they encountered what appeared to be a police vehicle and a man dressed as an officer at the door, leaving the house.
+After seeing who the victims were, police sent officers to proactively check on Hortman's home.
+There they encountered what appeared to be a police vehicle and a man dressed as an officer at the door, leaving the house.

-“When officers confronted him, the individual immediately fired upon the officers who exchanged gunfire, and the suspect retreated back into the home” and escaped, Brooklyn Park Police Chief Mark Bruley said.
+“When officers confronted him, the individual immediately fired upon the officers who exchanged gunfire, and the suspect retreated back into the home” and escaped on foot, Brooklyn Park Police Chief Mark Bruley said.

 Multiple bullet holes could be seen in the front door of Hoffman’s home.

 Hortman, 55, had been the top Democratic leader in the state House since 2017.
-She led House Democrats in a three-week walkout at the beginning of this year's session in a power struggle with Republicans.
-Under a power sharing agreement, she turned the gavel over to the top Republican, Rep. Lisa Demuth, and assumed the title speaker emerita.
+She led Democrats in a three-week walkout at the beginning of this year's session in a power struggle with Republicans.
+Under a power sharing agreement, she turned the gavel over to Republican Rep. Lisa Demuth and assumed the title speaker emerita.

+Hortman used her position as speaker in 2023 to champion expanded protections for abortion rights, including legislation to solidify Minnesota’s status as a refuge for patients from restrictive states who travel to the state to seek abortions — and to protect providers who serve them.

-Walz described her as a “formidable public servant, a fixture and a giant in Minnesota every day, determined to make this state a better place.”
+Walz called her a “formidable public servant, a fixture and a giant in Minnesota."

 Hortman and her husband had two adult children.

+The initial autopsy reports from the Hennepin County Medical Examiner’s Office gave their cause of death as “multiple gunshot wounds.”

+The reports said Melissa Hortman died at the scene while her husband was pronounced dead at the hospital.

-Hoffman, 60, was first elected in 2012 and played a key role as chair of the Senate Human Services Committee, which oversees one of the biggest parts of the state budget.
-He and his wife, Yvette, have one daughter.
+Hoffman, 60, was first elected in 2012 and was chair of the Senate Human Services Committee, which oversees one of the biggest parts of the state budget.
+He and his wife have one daughter.

-State Patrol Col. Christina Bogojevic asked people “out of an abundance of caution” not to attend any of the “No Kings” protests that were scheduled for across the state on Saturday.
-Bogojevic said authorities didn’t have any direct evidence that the protests would be targeted, but said the suspect had some “No Kings” flyers in their car.
-Organizers announced that all of the protests across the state were canceled.

-Some roadblocks had been set up in which authorities stopped and checked vehicles.

-“This is crazy, someone going after representatives.
-This is wrong.
-I’m hoping they’ll catch them,” said Brooklyn Park resident Douglas Thompson, 62, adding he wasn’t worried and believed authorities would catch the suspect.

-Minnesota House Speaker Lisa Demuth, a Republican from Cold Spring, called the attack “evil” and said she was “heartbroken beyond words” by the killings of Hortman and her husband, Mark.
+Minnesota House Speaker Lisa Demuth, a Republican from Cold Spring, called the attack “evil” and said she was “heartbroken beyond words” by the killings.

-"With the law enforcement response ongoing and details still emerging, I will simply ask all Minnesotans to please lift up in prayer the victims of this horrific attack, as well as the law enforcement personnel still working to apprehend the perpetrator,” Demuth said in a statement.

-The shootings are the latest in a series of violent attacks against lawmakers across parties in recent years.
+The shootings are the latest in a series of attacks against lawmakers across parties.

-In April, a suspect set fire to the home of Democratic Pennsylvania Gov. Josh Shapiro, forcing him and his family to flee the building during the Jewish holiday of Passover.
-The suspect told law enforcement that he planned to beat Shapiro with a small sledgehammer if he found him, according to court documents.
+In April a suspect set fire to the home of Democratic Pennsylvania Gov. Josh Shapiro, forcing him and his family to flee during the Jewish holiday of Passover.
+The suspect said he planned to beat Shapiro with a small sledgehammer if he found him, according to court documents.

-In July 2024, the Republican Trump was grazed on the ear by one of a hail of bullets that killed a Trump supporter.
-Two months later, a man with a rifle was discovered in some shrubbery near the president's golf course in Florida and arrested by Secret Service agents.
+In July 2024, Trump was grazed on the ear by one of a hail of bullets that killed a Trump supporter.
+Two months later a man with a rifle was discovered near the president's Florida golf course and arrested.

-Other high profile attacks in recent years have included a 2022 hammer attack on the husband of then-House Speaker Nancy Pelosi inside their San Francisco home, and a 2020 plot by anti-government extremists to kidnap Democratic Gov. Gretchen Whitmer at her vacation home and start a civil war.
+Other incidents include a 2022 hammer attack on the husband of then-House Speaker Nancy Pelosi in their San Francisco home and a 2020 plot by anti-government extremists to kidnap Democratic Gov. Gretchen Whitmer and start a civil war.

-Senate Democratic Leader Chuck Schumer said Saturday that he has asked Capitol Police to “immediately increase security” for Minnesota Sens.
-Amy Klobuchar and Tina Smith, both Democrats.

-Schumer said he had also asked Senate Majority Leader John Thune, a Republican from South Dakota, to hold a briefing for senators on member security.
+Senate Democratic Leader Chuck Schumer said he asked Capitol Police to “immediately increase security” for Minnesota Democratic Sens.
+Amy Klobuchar and Tina Smith.
+He also asked Majority Leader John Thune, a Republican, to hold a briefing on member security.

-“Condemning violence is important but it is not enough,” Schumer said in a post on X. “We must also confront the toxic forces radicalizing individuals and we must do more to protect one another, our democracy, and the values that bind us as Americans.”

-Durkin Richer reported from Washington.
-Associated Press writers Giovanna Dell'Orto in Champlin, Minnesota, and Steve Karnowski in Minneapolis contributed.
-Carolyn Thompson contributed from Buffalo, New York.
+Karnowski reported from Minneapolis, and Durkin Richer from Washington.
+Associated Press writers Giovanna Dell'Orto in Champlin, Minnesota, Carolyn Thompson in Buffalo, New York, and Michael Biesecker in Washington contributed.

 Credit: AP